kamranayub/workshop-nodejs-azure-bots/README.md

 Build a basic bot that accepts a user question, parses it, and returns a response.

+We will:

 - Leverage Azure Bot Service
-- Leverage Bot Builder SDK
+- Leverage Bot Builder SDK with Node.js
-- Leverage Cognitive Services
+- Leverage Cognitive Services (LUIS)

 ## Cost and Pricing